Opting - Out

 HEALTH PLAN CARD AND NUMBER

 After the end of the temporary blackout period you will be able to register for online services at GSC and download the GSC On The Go app.
 Your card will be displayed with your name and policy number.
-There is also a copy that can be printed from the GSC website student.greenshield.ca.
+There is no physical card.

 Your policy number is CAL followed by your six-digit student number-00.